dkaterenchuk/py_tweet_streamer/README.md

 # Twitter streaming library based on tweepy api

 Python twitter streamer is a script that searches and downloads tweets in the real time (limited to 1 request/3s).
-The tweets are stored as a dictionary of dictionaries using compressed cPickle library standard.
+The tweets are stored as a gzip compressed text file with json inside.
 The script stores the data in chunks of one day.
 This is done to clear the RAM and optimize the portability of the data.

 #### Important